U.S. Stock Market: Trying To Understand The Bulls

 First of all, we know, that estimates of analysts are often too optimistic for various reasons.
 We also know, that there are much more buying recommendations than sell recommendations (in turbulent times right now, we often see recommendations to hold, but very seldom to sell).
 People are also adapting slowly and beliefs and opinions that were true for 10 years (the bull market will go on) won't change within a few weeks.
 And after a few shocking weeks, it seems to be more convenient to expect a similar performance as in the past few years.
 In my personal opinion, the real earnings for 2020 as well as 2021 won't be close to the estimates we are seeing now (especially the numbers for 2021 will be much lower).

 And we are actually seeing, that analysts are adapting from week to week (and right now this means lowering expectations).
 The chart below (taken from FactSet) shows how estimates for 2020 and 2021 changed over time.
-While numbers don’t change so dramatic any more, we still see numbers revised downwards for 2020 as well as 2021.
+While numbers don't change so dramatic anymore, we still see numbers revised downwards for 2020 as well as 2021.
 And when looking at the earnings expectations for the first quarter, we can also see that estimates are often too optimistic.
 On March 31, 2020 (while the stock market already found its bottom), analysts were expecting an EPS decline of 6.9% (according to FactSet), while the actual blended earnings decline of the S&P 500 was twice as high (13.8%) on May 15, 2020.

 (Source: FactSet with my own modifications)